avionmission/blog/_posts/2026-08-31-gpt-from-scratch-ch1-neural-networks.md

 X_test = scaler.transform(X_test)
 ```

-The last thing we need to do before implementing our Neural Network is to convert these into Tensors:
+The last thing we need to do before implementing our Neural Network is to convert these arrays into Tensors:

 ```python
 # Convert them into pytorch tensors